Anwaydeep2000/Andy-Desktop-Assistant/README.md

 ## Andy: Virtual Desktop Assistant
-'Andy' is a Virtual Voice-Based Assistance that can perform a lot of daily tasks using google API's.
+'Andy' is a Virtual Voice-Based Assistance(developed using python 3.8.2) that can perform a lot of daily tasks using google API's.
 It is a initial Clone of Google Assistance/Cortana.
-Python version- 3.8.2

 ## Assistant Features
  - Google searches